 Unlike our previous entry where a past mainline film was expanded upon via branching narrative paths, we once again return to the central purpose of this subsidiary series where lesser known DC characters get their chance to shine within a short animated story.
 For this entry, we’ll be traveling to the end of all-known existence as humanity’s last hope will be forced to endure a series of trials in order to gain some significant ground on helping the human race recover.
 As such, I present you with a world-shattering piece called…

 Originally released on April 27, 2021, this 18-minute animated venture was also included as a Blu-Ray bonus feature for “Justice Society: World War II”.
 As I always say, you can click the link if you’re interested in knowing my thoughts about that mainline feature.
-For everyone else who’s staying put, let’s venture into a ravaged planet and find out what harrowing tasks await our main man.
+For everyone else who’re staying put, let’s venture towards a ravaged planet and find out what harrowing tasks await our main man.

 We open in a post-apocalyptic world where our titular survivor Kamandi (voiced by Cameron Monaghan) has rowed his way to a destroyed city.
 Armed with a rifle, he makes his way into the sewer system before he ultimately reaches the central chamber.
 He soon discovers that his anthropomorphic tiger friend named Tuftan (voiced by Steven Blum) has been captured by a group of mutated and fluent rats who plan on eating him later.